ArthurClemens/dialogic/packages/dialogic-react/README.md

 * `useMakeAppear` - generic hook that accepts `instance` of type `Dialogic.DialogicInstance`.
 * `useMakeAppearDialog` - `useMakeAppear` with `instance` preset to `dialog`.
 * `useMakeAppearNotification` - `useMakeAppear` with `instance` preset to `notification`.

+##### Good to know

+To improve stability when quickly toggling showing/hiding (which can happen with frantically navigating back and forth in the browser), set dialogic option `queued` to `true`.

 ##### Example